Minimally-Invasive, Innovative Therapy Used for Treating Type 2 Diabetes and Obesity

 Given the growing obesity epidemic and the increasing costs of health care in the United States, the demand for accessible, less-invasive bariatric therapies has amplified.
 EBMTs have evolved into same-day, outpatient endoscopic procedures with significant weight loss results, as well as improvements in obesity-related health problems and a low rate of adverse effects.

-These procedures often fill the gap between lifestyle interventions and surgical interventions, and may be an excellent, less-invasive option for people who have tried diet and exercise without success.
+These procedures often fill the gap between lifestyle and surgical interventions, and may be an excellent, less-invasive option for people who have tried diet and exercise without success.
 Many of these patients are not candidates for surgical procedures or are unwilling to undergo a surgical procedure.

 In certain situations, these interventions may also offer bridge therapy for patients who require weight loss prior to being considered for other types of surgery, including knee or hip replacements, or organ transplants.
 This is an emerging and exciting field for the treatment of obesity and its related complications and is rapidly gaining momentum.